Latest Update:

 As the manhunt continued, Nova Scotia RCMP said, “Gabriel Wortman may be driving what appears to be an RCMP vehicle & may be wearing an RCMP uniform.
 There’s 1 difference btwn his car and our RCMP vehicles: the car #.
 The suspect’s car is 28B11, behind rear passenger window.
 If you see 28B11 call 911 immediately.”

-#RCMPNS is responding to a firearms complaint in the #Portapique area.
-(Portapique Beach Rd, Bay Shore Rd and Five Houses Rd.)
-The public is asked to avoid the area and stay in their homes with doors locked at this time.
+RCMP responded to a firearms complaint in the Portapique area late Saturday (Portapique Beach Rd, Bay Shore Rd and Five Houses Rd.) and the situation escalated from there.

 As per the latest update from RCMP, Gabriel Wortman is now driving a small silver Chevrolet Tracker travelling southbound on Hwy #102 was last seen in Milford.